CLI Reference

 FlagDescription

---llm-backend <backend>LLM backend: anthropic, vertex, or claude-code
+--llm-backend <backend>LLM backend: anthropic, vertex, claude-code, or codex

 --llm-backend claude-codeUse the local Claude Code session for ktx LLM calls